HOW TO DO A BRAIN DUMP TO DECLUTTER YOUR MIND

 THE BENEFITS OF DECLUTTERING YOUR MIND

 Next time you’re feeling frazzled try a brain dump!
-It won’t solve all your problems but it’s a great trick to help you try to get rid of your mental clutter relatively quickly and easily to free up your mind.
+It won’t solve all your problems but it’s a great strategy to help you try to deal with your mental clutter relatively quickly and easily to free up your mind.

-These are just some of the main benefits:
+These are just some of the main benefits of doing a regular brain dump:

 RESOURCES ON MINDSET AND SELF-CARE